kindoflew/svelte-parallax/README.md

 ```

 Which one you use is up to you, but I think `onProgress` probably makes the most sense when the value will be used in something *outside* of the layer it comes from and `let:progress` is more useful when you want to use the value *inside* the layer it comes from.

+**NOTE**: In the `Parallax` container, `progress` is only accessible through the `onProgress` prop.
+This is mostly because I'm not exactly sure how `svelte` handles shadowing `let` variables (they are all named `progress` to have a unified API), and I'd rather not introduce a feature that could accidentally rely on internal `svelte` behavior that could change.
+The general usage of `onProgress` in `Parallax` is the same as that of the two layer components.

 <br/>